rjgrazioli/tinker-expo/README.md

-_Warning: This prototype was build by a designer and is meant a demostration.
+_Warning: This prototype was build by a designer and is meant to serve as a demostration.
 I'm not liable for any bugs or jank that ensues_

 # tinker-rn-nav-tabs
 A small navTabs prototype with a FAB button that opens a modal.
 A few notes: